branflake2267/Sandbox/README.md

 A complete model-view-presenter framework to simplify your next GWT project.

 ##New Home for GWTP
-While we move you can find the documentation here: http://gwt-platform.googlecode.com
+While we move, you can find the documentation here: http://gwt-platform.googlecode.com

 ##News